With time, the build vs. buy integration decision has evolved dramatically.

 Reliability

 Systems go down – that’s a fact.
 You can imagine that your partner is upgrading their Jira.
 How do you ensure that all the changes are synced in the same order as they happened?
-Having a solution support an integrated retry mechanism is important.
+Having a solution that supports an integrated retry mechanism is important.

 Scalability